esnz/angular-simple-loader/README.md

 # Angular Simple Loader

 ## How to use
-Clone this repository, open the termial inside the project directory and type **npm install** to install dependencies.
+Clone this repository, open the terminal inside the project directory and type **npm install** to install dependencies.
-After all dependencies are installed, type **ng serve** to start the application.
+After all dependencies are installed, type **ng serve** to start the applicatiaon.

 ## License
 MIT